julianofinck/lernen/os-linux.md

 - then nothing is kept between the last two slashs to precisely erase it.

 ## Utils
 `tree` is a package that print the file structure being used
+Create aliases in .bashrc like `alias proj="code ~/projects/project1"`

 ## Linux's directories - [Fireship YouTube Video](https://youtu.be/42iQKuQodW4)